 Here’s an amazing modern kitchen where empty nesters can indulge their inner Rachael Ray or Bobby Flay.
-It’s featured in a 3-bedroom, 2-½-bath Craftsman style home and comes with a peninsula eating bar and lots of storage space (House Plan #108-1789)
+It’s featured in a 3-bedroom, 2-½-bath Craftsman style home and comes with a peninsula eating bar and lots of storage space (Plan #108-1789).

 8. Exercise Room – Too busy to go to the gym?
 Remodel the extra bedroom into an exercise room, and put in basic affordable equipment.
 Throw in a couch and chairs where you can sit and relax after your daily routine.
 Some empty nesters may also decide to add spa-like features such as a massage table and aromatherapy.

-Put an extra bedroom to good use – as in this space transformed into a home gym/spa room.
+Put space in a finihsed basement to good use – as in this space transformed into a home gym/exercise area (Plan #161-1091).

 9. Hobby Room/Play Area/Entertainment Area – While most couples love their time together, they also want some “alone” time in a “room of their own.”
 If the old house has a bonus room, there are lots of options for that space.
 It can be designed as a hobby/play room or an entertainment area.

-You can turn a bonus room into a hobby/play/media room like this space in a 6-bedroom Craftsman-style home plan.
-There’s a table for a game of chess, checkers, or cards; big screen TV, and chairs where one can sit and relax (House Plan #163-1047).
+You can turn a bonus room into a hobby/play/media room like this space in a 6-bedroom Craftsman-style home.
+There’s a table for a game of chess, checkers, or cards; big screen TV, and chairs where one can sit and relax (Plan #163-1047).

 A well-appointed “getaway/entertainment” room – from a 4-bedroom, 2-bath European Victorian-style home plan – provides privacy and alone time to pursue personal interests.
-(House Plan #153-1750).
+(Plan #153-1750).

 10. Laundry Room on the Main Floor– No more trips to the basement and going up and down the stairs to do laundry.
 The spare bedroom can be turned into a laundry room with some conveniences, including a table for folding the laundry and stacking baskets; and cabinets for storage space and laundry needs.

-A main-level laundry in a 3-bedroom, 2-bath Acadian-style home plan features a table for folding the laundry and some built-in wall cabinets.
-(House Plan #142-1002).
+A main-level laundry in a 3-bedroom, 2-bath Acadian-style home features a table for folding the laundry and some built-in wall cabinets (Plan #142-1002).

 As you navigate this next chapter in life, just be sure that all the upgrades reflect your lifestyle and improve your daily routine.

-Footnote: The lead image in this article is a stylish 1-story, 5-bedroom Craftsman style house plan with distinct “Colorado” touches.
-For more details, click here (House Plan #161-1005)
+Footnote: The lead image in this article is a stylish 1-story, 5-bedroom Craftsman style house with distinct “Colorado” touches.
+For more details, click here (Plan #161-1005)